 The regiment mustered 564 men.

 The regiment lost 14 men killed, 51 wounded, and 20 missing.
 Lieutenant Colonel Parham was badly wounded and Major Minetree was wounded.

 The regiment lost 8 men killed and 34 wounded.

-Commanded by Lieutenant Colonel Joseph P. Minetree while Colonel William A. Parham commanded Mahone’s Brigade as senior colonel.
+The regiment was commanded by Lieutenant Colonel Joseph P. Minetree while Colonel William A. Parham commanded Mahone’s Brigade as senior colonel.
 The regiment lost 9 casualties.

 |December 15||Encamped at Salem Church|